camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## 6. Validate installation

-Point your web-browser to the URL you defined above as CAWEMO_SERVER_URL to verify that the login screen comes up.
+Point your web-browser to the URL you defined above as SERVER_URL to verify that the login screen comes up.

 You should now be able to log in with credentials of users set up in the Camunda BPM platform.
 For details on how to configure user access, consult the [user access management]({{< ref "/technical-guide/user-management/_index.md" >}}) section.